yingflower/obsidian-stu-repo-helper/docs/02-Obsidian plugin installation.md

 ![Plugin settings](images/zh/settings.png)

+**Note**: If you need to use the function of painting analysis, then you need to apply for and configure a large model that supports multi-modalities.
+Otherwise, simply configuring a large model that supports text will suffice.

 So far, the installation and configuration of the essential plugins for the student knowledge repository have been completed.
 Next, we can start building the student knowledge repository according to our own needs.